National Print Museum: Collection and exhibits

 The museum holds over 10,000 items including printing machinery, printing blocks, metal and wooden moveable type, ephemera, photographs, books, pamphlets and periodicals.

+A group of volunteers, mainly retired printers, help keep many of the printing machines running.
+They also have developed an apprenticeship program to pass along their knowledge.

 On exhibit is a representative display of the equipment and artefacts of the rich centuries-old printing heritage, including a replica Gutenberg press (on loan from The Tudors TV series).
 There was also an original 1916 Proclamation along with a machine (Wharfedale) similar to the one it was printed on.

 Facilities

 The museum has two floors, with a shop, a cafe at the rear, and a children's corner upstairs.

 Activities

 The National Print Museum's activities include guided tours, exhibitions, workshops, outreach, lectures and demonstration days.
 Workshops focus on print-related crafts such as calligraphy, actual printmaking, and batik.